 The mask register inhibits interrupt requests from selected interrupt lines to be disarmed while other lines are permitted to cause a program interrupt.
 The eight flip-flops of the mask register inhibit corresponding interrupt requests from the interrupt-line register.
-The mask register must be loaded under program control to establish which interrupts are to be inhibits.
+The mask register must be loaded under program control to establish which interrupts are to be inhibited.

-EB00+ through EB07+ are loaded into the mask register when a particular interrupt is to be masked (inhibited).
-SMR1+ clocks this mask word into the register.
+Signals EB00 + through EB07 + are loaded into the mask register (2Di) when a particular interrupt is to be masked (inhibited).
+Signal SMR1 + clocks this mask word into the register at the time.
 The register outputs are fed into the line priority circuit.
 If one or more interrupts are inhibited by the mask register, the highest-priority unmasked interrupt is serviced.